Moving the clinical, research and educational aspects of AKI forward

-This full day event is an in-depth pre-conference workshop held immediately prior to the CRRT 2015 Conference.
-If you missed the 2014 event
+This full day event is an in-depth pre-conference workshop held immediately prior to the AKI & CRRT 2016 Conference.
+If you missed the 2015 event

-a multimedia review is available on the CRRT E-Learning Portal.
+a multimedia review will be available March 20 on the CRRT E-Learning Portal.

 Info - Free Demo Lecture

-The 20th Anniversary of the CRRT conference is designed to provide an up-to-date
+The 21st Anniversary of the AKI & CRRT conference is designed to provide an up-to-date

 review of the latest developments and research in the fields